angelo-wf/SnesJs/README.md

 DMA, HDMA and the other misc. features are supported, but not cycle-accurate.

 The SPC700 audio CPU is emulated, but is not cycle accurate, and does not run at the right speed yet.
-It seems to have some issues with certain games (they freeze on boot or during gameplay, waiting on a response from it).
-This might be because of the speed being wrong, though.

-The DSP (audio generation unit) is not emulated yet (this might also be the cause for some of the games freezing).
+The DSP (audio generation unit) is not emulated yet.

-Some games seem to have other problems as well, which are probably caused by bugs in the CPU emulation or in the other features.
+Although some games seem to run fine, quite a few games are not emulated properly.
+The file `bugs.md` contains a list of games that have been tested and the problems they have.

 It can currently only load LOROM games.